wanderwallet/Wander/wander-connect-sdk/README.md

 2. `yarn build:wallet-api`

-   The TS/JS SDK imports some shared dependencies (`setupWalletSDK()`) from an already built version of the main repo.
+   The TS/JS SDK imports some shared dependencies (`injectWanderWalletAPI()`) from an already built version of the main repo.

-   Until we have a monorepo, this command builds the bundle with this shared dependency under `wander-embedded-sdk/sdk-dist`.
+   Until we have a monorepo, this command builds the bundle with this shared dependency under `wander-connect-sdk/sdk-dist`.

 3. `yarn dev:iframe`